gjwgit/innerpod/README.md

 Once you connect to the app the session manager displays a countdown timer and buttons to interact and manage the session.
-As the timer progresses, the circular progress bar fills with blue, providing a visual cue that the session and audio are active.
+As the timer progresses, the circular progress bar is empties of the blue bar, providing a visual cue that the session and audio are active.

 ![App Home Screen](screenshots/app_home_screen.png)